everx-labs/TonNfcClientAndroid/docs/TonWalletAppletSpec.md

 After applet loading and installation on the card it will be in mode APP_INSTALLED.
 It will wait for personalization.
 Personalization will be done at factory.
 The following APDU commands will be available.

+**Note**: After personalization is done applet state is switched into APP_WAITE_AUTHORIZATION_MODE.
+And this transition is irreversible.
+So the end user will not ever get the card with applet in this state.

 - **SET_SERIAL_NUMBER**

     ***APDU input params:***